jaredeinstein/TreatsES_Orig/_pages/index.md

 <center>
 <br />
 <br />
-We have a few standard designs, such as these onsies<br />
+We have a few standard designs, such as these onesies<br />
 <img src="/assets/img/onesie_test.jpg" width="225" align="bottom">
 <br />
 <br />